HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-5 Schematic Reading and Test Equipment.md

 3. Observe keying waveform for CW operation
 4. Test for harmonic content with a spectrum analyzer (if available)

-#### From Testing to Transmitting
+#### From Components to Signals

-Understanding schematic symbols and using appropriate test equipment are valuable skills that will enhance your amateur radio experience:
-- Schematics help you understand how equipment works
-- Test equipment allows you to verify proper operation
-- Troubleshooting becomes more efficient and effective
-- Equipment maintenance and adjustments become simpler

-With your General class privileges, these skills become increasingly important as you explore new bands, modes, and possibly equipment construction.
-Whether you're checking an antenna, troubleshooting a power supply, or building a new accessory, the right tools and knowledge make all the difference!

-Now that we've explored the components and circuits that make up your radio equipment, it's time to take our signals to the airwaves.
-In the next chapter, we'll dive into the fascinating world of radio wave propagation—understanding how your signals travel around the block or around the world!
+Now that we've explored the basic components that make up your radio equipment, you have a better understanding of what's happening "under the hood" when you operate.
+These components—from simple resistors and capacitors to complex integrated circuits and power supply systems—form the foundation of all radio communication.

+But how do these components work together to create, process, and decode radio signals?
+In the next chapter, we'll dive into signal theory and modulation—exploring how information is encoded onto radio waves using both analog and digital techniques.
+You'll learn about the modulation methods used for different amateur modes and understand how signals are mixed, filtered, and processed in modern transceivers.
+This knowledge will help you make informed operating decisions as you explore your new General class privileges.